noahlevin/Serious-People/replit.md

 **Storage Pattern:**
 - Interview transcripts stored server-side in database for authenticated users
-- sessionStorage used as fallback and for performance
+- Module transcripts, summaries, and completion status stored in database (no sessionStorage)
 - Progress and state synced to server on each update
+- Cross-device and cross-session persistence for all module data

 **Test Endpoint:**
 - `GET /api/test-db` - Tests database connectivity (creates and retrieves test record)